 Precious are those that choose commitment and courage to do their bit for the land rather than fall for the enticing lure of seemingly greener pastures.
 The nation beckons those that opt to create goodness and well being, rather than embrace lifestyles both lavish and comforting.
 Heeding this calling of his innermost self was what brought over very own son-of-the-soil Rajendra Belgaumkar, back to the place where he truly belonged.

-The year of reckoning was 2005 when Raj along with his wife, Ashwini Belgaumkar,a psychologist, decided to return to India.
-Their children had to face the challenge of moving to a completely different way of living, culture and education but purpose reigned supreme and they were back and happening in the good old city of Belgaum.
+The year of reckoning was 2005 when Raj along with his wife, Ashwini Belgaumkar, a psychologist, decided to return to India.
+Their children had to face the challenge of moving to a completely different way of living, culture, and education but purpose reigned supreme and they were back and happening in the good old city of Belagavi.

-The soft spoken gentlemanly presence soon began to work in the field of education and is making the most of his role as Board Member, Karnataka Law Society, Belgaum.
-He is actively involved in managing a two wheeler showroom but more than just finds time to do his bit, to address the needs of academic and corporate aspirants in the region.
-Raj is actively associated with the betterment committee at his Alma Mater, St Pauls High School, Belgaum and a source of guidance and inspiration to several educational institutions in the city.
+The soft-spoken gentlemanly presence soon began to work in the field of education and is making the most of his role as Board Member, Karnataka Law Society, Belagavi.
+He is actively involved in managing a two-wheeler showroom but more than just finds time to do his bit, to address the needs of academic and corporate aspirants in the region.
+Raj is actively associated with the betterment committee at his Alma Mater, St Pauls High School, Belagavi and a source of guidance and inspiration to several educational institutions in the city.

 Just a few moments spent with him and one ends up experiencing both enrichment and purposefulness.